 According to a recent study by DoubleVerify, brand safety violations increased by as much as 25% in 2018.
-This increase was aided by the rise in fake news, which is 70% more likely to be shared than genuine stories.
-As the threat continues to rise, brands must be more vigilant in controlling how and where their content is shown to avoid brand safety violations.
+The rise in fake news, which is 70% more likely to be shared than genuine stories, aided this increase.
+As the threat continues to grow, brands must stay vigilant in controlling how and where they show their content to avoid brand safety violations.

 A major factor in this is the automated buying and selling of online advertising.
-By relying on AI and advanced algorithms for the ad buying process; marketers have relinquished knowledge of where their ads are being placed.
+Marketers have lost knowledge of where they are placing their ads by relying on AI and advanced algorithms for the ad buying process.
 This has led to a substantial increase in ad-fraud, wasted ad spend, and most importantly brand safety violations.
 Despite concerns, programmatic advertising is expected to account for 86.3% of all digital display ads by 2020 according to eMarketer.com.

-A misplaced ad here and there may not sound like a big deal, but the impact on consumer trust is great.
+A misplaced ad here and there may not sound like a big deal.
+However, the impact on consumer trust is great.
 A recent study sponsored by automaker BMW, found that consumer perception of brand quality declines by seven times when exposed to the unsafe content and that they are 50 percent less likely to recommend that brand.

 HOW CAN WE FIX IT?